philzook58/philzook58.github.io/_posts/2025-08-04-refinement_kdrag1.md

 The refinement typing approach as exemplified by [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell/), is a paradigm that can add annotations to a preexisting language in order to add verification capabilities <https://arxiv.org/pdf/1610.04641> .
 Basically you can add extra tags describing the subsets of the base types you expect to allow as inputs and emit as outputs of base language functions.

-Since SMTLIB is a functional programming language, it makes sense to attempt to add refinement type to it.
+Since the appropriate subset of SMTLIB is a functional programming language, it makes sense to attempt to add refinement type to it.
 Why not?
 One can hope that this will actually be somewhat elegant, since Refinement typing is achieved in systems

 The code of the post is extracted from the development [here](https://github.com/philzook58/knuckledragger/blob/9eca63380b52731e8eec5b71551e6837d0b02ba5/kdrag/contrib/telescope.py)